 Alternatively, if you want some other DIY inspiration then feel free to check out this Homemade herb butter, DIY Vegan Nutella, DIY Vanilla Powder, Two-Ingredient simple DIY Vanilla Extract, Homemade Oat Milk (that isn’t slimy), homemade Natural Yogurt or even this Organic Rose Water.
 Just to name a few.
 You can find more in the DIY category in this blog.

 If you try this recipe, I’d love to know your thoughts in the comments.
 Also, feel free to tag me in your creations @AlphaFoodie.

 How to make coconut butter

-- 500 grams desiccated coconuts unsweetened ( You can also use store-bought). *
+- 18 oz desiccated coconuts unsweetened (you can also use store-bought) *

 - Add the coconut to your blender and blend**.
 As the blender works to break down the coconut, oils from within the coconut will be released and will contribute to making a coconut paste, which eventually becomes a smooth coconut butter.
 The entire process took around 7 minutes for me.